Brunocds/cleaning-robot/README.md

 ## Documentation

-A detailed documentation, explaining in depth the obtaining process of the necessary files to run the codes and the results of the project, is available in the [reports](uol.com.br) folder.
+[reports](uol.com.br): this folder contains a detailed documentation, explaining in depth the obtaining process of the necessary files to run the codes and the analysis and results of the project.
+[developed-codes](): this folder contains all the developed codes during the project and a briefly explanation of each one.

 ## Operational Structure